The Killing Fields (1984) Pages: (1)

 Dith Pran: Nothing to forgive, Sydney, nothing.

-The postscript for the film is provided as a footnote, as the camera slowly pans to the left over the rooftops, and looks out over rice fields:
+The postscript for the film is provided as a footnote on two title cards, as the camera slowly pans to the left over the rooftops, and looks out over rice fields, followed by a still image of two refugee children (that changes from color to black and white):

 Dith Pran returned, with Sydney Schanberg, to America to be reunited with his family.
 He now works as a photographer for The New York Times where Sydney Schanberg is a columnist.
 Cambodia's torment has not yet ended.
 The refugee camps on the Thai border are still crowded with the children of the killing fields.